 Substantially all of the market value decline in our portfolio at March 31, 2002 and December 31, 2001 is related to interest rate movement, and substantially all of our invested assets are marketable.
 We do not believe that such declines will have a material impact on our future operations or liquidity.
 Interest rate changes tend to cause volatility in our fixed income asset values, which is magnified by the relatively long duration of the assets and by redemption call options applicable to a portion of such assets.
 The longer duration of our assets corresponds to the longer duration of our liabilities.
 All of our annuity reserves are subject to surrender charges which we believe limit our exposure to policyholder withdrawals.
-At March 31, 2002, the remaining weighted average surrender charge period for our aggregate annuity reserves was 9.25 years and the weighted average remaining surrender charge periods to continue to lengthen as new annuities with longer surrender periods are added to the aggregate reserve balance.
-Although the duration of the assets.
+At March 31, 2002, the remaining weighted average surrender charge period for our aggregate annuity reserves was 9.25 years and the weighted average remaining surrender charge percentage was 12.19%.
+In light of our growth in new annuity sales in 2001 and the expected continued growth in 2002, we expect the surrender charge periods to continue to lengthen as new annuities with longer surrender periods are added to the aggregate reserve balance.
+Although the duration of the assets exposes us to greater market value volatility, we believe that it does not impact our ability to earn a targeted spread based upon the yield to amortized cost of the assets.
 As our annuity reserves mature over the next ten years, we expect to be exposed to higher levels of policyholder withdrawals, and we intend to manage that risk by gradually reducing the overall duration of the invested assets over that ten year period.